w0utje/WavesLPoSDistributer/README.md

 It has been succesfully tested with python 3.6.8 on Ubuntu.
 To install python3 on ubuntu: apt install python3.

+Release 2.3 has integrations with Amazon AWS S3 buckets.\
+Install the aws sdk -> npm install aws-sdk from within your WavesLPOSdistributer folder.
+You also need to have an Aws account and have the API access credentials installed on your machine where you run this WavesLPOSDistributer.
+NOTE
+This is only needed if you want to store your html reports on S3!\
+See configfile explanation in chapter ## Installation steps: first time users\
+for more info how to set it up.

 You can now proceed with the actual scripts installation and configuration.
 Read on with one of the following steps which apply to your setup;
  - Installation steps: first time users